Orthodontics for Children

 This course is designed for dentists to be able to provide a complete diagnosis for the children in their practices.
 There is a total of 6 days covering how to evaluate, diagnose and treatment plan the most common dental and skeletal malocclusion problems found in mixed dentition (e.g. antero-posterior, vertical, transverse, and habit problems) and what appliances to use.
 Anticipation of potential complications and recognition of problems early will help you achieve excellent results.

-There are hands-on exercises in the 1st seminar using typodonts, utility arches, advancing arches and quad helixes and in the 2nd seminar with airway tracing analysis.
+There are hands-on exercises in the 1st seminar using the american dream essay outline typodonts, utility arches, advancing arches and quad helixes and in the 2nd seminar with airway tracing analysis.
 This course is good for doctors looking to better understand and start mixed dentition treatment.
 There are no prerequisites to taking this course.
 Students will range from no previous orthodontic background to graduates our Comprehensive Series.
 If you want to provide a fuller orthodontic treatment (with both Phase I and Phase II), then please look into our Comprehensive Orthodontic Series.

 - Pros and cons of mixed dentition treatment